SubnauticaNitrox/Nitrox/SECURITY.md

 Nitrox does not currently satisfy all ideal security goals.
 For now authenticity and integrity in the communication between client and server is not implemented (see issue [#1996](https://github.com/SubnauticaNitrox/Nitrox/issues/1996)).
 Therefore users should be aware that all packets sent and received could be manipulated to alter the in-game state or the game world independent of access rights. \
-The vulnerabilities we are looking for (or better which should not be there) are where the insecure `client<->server<->client` environment is broken out of. \
+The vulnerabilities we are most concerned about (and which we hope we never find) are vulnerabilities where the game or `client->server->other clients` environment is broken out of. \
-For example we don't tolerate any RCEs or the gathering of personal information (except IPs required for the system to function) from clients or servers.
+For example we don't tolerate any Remote Code Execution vulnerabilities(RCEs) or the gathering of personal information (except IPs required for the system to function) from clients or servers.
 This also includes any access to files and folders that Nitrox does not normally makes accessible (for example the world save files are more or less intentionally accessible).

 ## Supported Versions